Our Council Members

 While overseas, Wendy worked for the University of New Brunswick as an Early Years facilitator supporting families of children with additional needs.
 Wendy has volunteered with the Knox Kindergarten Teachers Association (6 years), PSFO Association (9 years) and currently with AGECS (11 years).
-Wendy is currently working part time as a Team Leader in Integrated Kindergartens.
+Wendy was until recently working part time as a Team Leader in Integrated Kindergartens but is currently retired.

 General Member Bridie Raban

 PhD, MEd, BA, PGCE, CertEd, DipEd.
 Mooroolbeek Professor of Early Childhood Studies, Melbourne University 1995-2007.

 After 12 years teaching, Bridie joined the staff of the Universities of Bristol, Reading, Oxford and Warwick where she was Professor of Primary Education (Early Years) before coming to Australia.

 She has published widely and presented at conferences across the world.

 In 2021 she was awarded an Honorary University Fellowship by the Hong Kong Baptist University in recognition of her significant research and scholarship.

 Her latest books: